Hiking in Great Smoky Mountains National Park

 Middle Prong Trail, located near the Great Smoky Mountains Institute at Tremont, is a wonderful experience.
 This trail is the best in the park for enjoying rivers and waterfalls.
 Kids will love it, and at 1.9 miles in, an old 1920’s Cadillac sits a few yards from the trail.

 We suggest perusing the trails on our 38 Popular Day Hikes to find trails rated “Easy” or “Moderate”.

 Hiking enthusiasts can choose from trails that are difficult to hike, but have amazing payoffs.
 Gregory Ridge Trail is challenging, but the views and colorful flowers at Gregory Bald are amazing.

 Another trail with incredible views is Chimney Tops Trail.
 It is rather strenuous, but the views are unlike any other.
+After the wildfire of 2016, this grail was renovated under the Trails Forever program.
 Gregory Ridge and Chimney Tops are just two of the many unbelievable trails from which to choose.

 Cades Cove is the starting point for a number of trails with historic buildings, wildflowers, and waterfalls that can be enjoyed by beginners and pros alike.

 38 Popular Day Hikes | Peruse our list of day hikes to choose a trail that fits your idea of a great hike.
 Choose from trails with amazing vistas, waterfalls, streams, wildflowers, historical structures, and so much more.